Blisse/blisse.github.com/_posts/2016-02-23-lettinggo.md

 * I let go of the idea that all it took was hard work to do well.
 * I let go of the idea that I didn't like spinach, broccoli, olives.

-* I started to fall for another girl.
-She said no. I had to let go of that reality as well.
-* I thought that going to the gym was for freaks.
+* I thought that going to the gym was only for jocks.
 I let go of that idea.
+* I really thought that it mattered whether you were a jock or not.
+It doesn't.
+I let go of that idea.
+* I thought that things would one day fall into place for me.
+I've let go of that idea.
 * I believed that I would never find happiness again.
 I let go of that, and now I can smile again.
 * I knew that my path in the world would be clear once I reached my goal (to work at Microsoft).
 I was wrong.
 I let go of that.